 “Being baptized means that my personal life story is submerged into the stream of God’s love.” -YouCat 200

-In Baptism, we enter into a covenant with God, becoming united with Christ (and His death on the Cross), and freed from sin -both original sin, and any personal sin we might have committed before the moment of Baptism.
-As one of the main effects of Baptism is the cleansing of sin – we use water to celebrate the Sacrament in a similar manner to the way we would use water to shower or bathe.
-As the water is poured or the person immersed, the celebrant of the Sacrament declares: “I baptize you in the name of the Father of the Son, and of the Holy Spirit.”
-We don’t do this simply as a sign or symbol of conversion – it is really the moment in which a new life in Christ begins.
-The ceremony of Baptism also includes other signs: anointing with oil (sign of strength), the white garment (being clothed in Christ – see Romans 13:12, 14), and the Baptismal Candle (the flame of faith).
+One of the main effects of Baptism is our being cleansed (forgiven) of all our sin, both original sin and any we may have committed prior to our Baptism.
+Baptism happens when water is poured on us or we are immersed in water as the celebrant says: “I baptize you in the name of the Father of the Son, and of the Holy Spirit.”
+This is the moment in which a new life in Christ begins in each of us.
+We are brought into a covenant with God, where we are united with Christ and His death on the Cross.
+The ceremony of Baptism also includes other signs: anointing with oil (sign of strengthening), the white garment (being clothed in Christ – see Romans 13:12, 14), and the Baptismal Candle (the flame of faith).

-Baptism is offered to any person who has not yet been baptized – provided they are willing to enter the covenant with God, that is they have entered through “the door of faith.”
-In the case of an infant that is Baptized, the parents “confess the Faith” on behalf of their children- and promise to raise their children in the faith, giving them opportunities to ratify their parents decision later in life – and in the case of adults who come to faith, their Baptism represents the culmination of a journey we call the “Catechumenate.”
-The Catechumenate represents a process that usually lasts about a year, and includes a mixture of faith experiences, instruction, and a gradual and growing participation in the Liturgy of the Word.
-Catechumens are usually Baptized in a great celebration at the Easter Vigil each year.
-Whether it is an infant or adult who is Baptized, this Sacrament marks the beginning of their Christian journey- a fresh start in which they have been able to leave behind sin and will now seek to walk with Christ for the rest of their lives.
+Baptism is offered to any person who has not yet been baptized, provided they are willing to enter this covenant with God.
+In the case of an infant that is Baptized, it is the parents who “confess the Faith” on behalf of their children.
+They promise to raise their children in the faith, giving them opportunities to ratify their parents’ decision later in life.
+Whether it is an infant or adult who is Baptized, this Sacrament marks the beginning of their Christian journey – a fresh start in which they have been able to leave behind sin and will now seek to walk with Christ for the rest of their lives.

 Confirmation